How is Asthma Diagnosed?

 - History of allergies or eczema increases your chance of asthma

-- Exposure to environmental factors that can worsen asthma
+- Exposure to certain environmental factors

 Lung Function Tests simply measure your breathing that are performed before and after inhaling a medication known as a bronchodilator (bron-co-DIE-a-later) which opens your airways.

 You will breathe into a small, handheld device to measure the rate at which you can force air out of your lungs.
 You’ll be asked to breathe in as deeply as you can and then blow into the device as hard and fast as possible.
 Asthma patients also use a Peak Flow Meter at home to help track their condition.

 *Allergy tests aren’t used to determine if you have asthma.
 But, if you have allergies, they may be causing your asthma.

+If you have questions, please use this form to contact us.
 We are happy to answer your questions.